-The Eugene P. Beard Fellowship supports outstanding Harvard graduate students from any school within Harvard who are writing dissertations or are engaged in major research on topics in practical ethics, especially ethical issues in areas such as architecture, business, education, government, law, medicine, public health, public policy, and religion.
-For the next three years, beginning in 2015-16, one Graduate Fellow with outstanding scholarship in the field of practical ethics will be named the Eugene P. Beard Fellow in Ethics.
+The Eugene P. Beard Fellowship supported outstanding Harvard graduate students from any school within Harvard who are writing dissertations or are engaged in major research on topics in practical ethics, especially ethical issues in areas such as architecture, business, education, government, law, medicine, public health, public policy, and religion.
+For four years, beginning in 2015-16, one Graduate Fellow with outstanding scholarship in the field of practical ethics was named the Eugene P. Beard Fellow in Ethics.

 The 2017-18 Eugene P. Beard Fellow in Ethics was Marianne Potvin, a PhD candidate in Architecture and Urban Planning.
 Her primary interests lie at the intersection of humanitarian aid and the creation of inclusive and just cities.
 Potvin's dissertation will consider the challenges to humanitarian legitimacy that arise when aid actors go from protecting individual lives to increasingly engaging with urban politics and urban systems.